-This Draft Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) was prepared by the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Wildlife and Fisheries (LDWF); the Coastal Protection and Restoration Authority (CPRA); the United States Department of the Interior (DOI), represented by the United States Fish and Wildlife Service (FWS); and the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA); collectively acting as Trustees for the restoration of natural resources, their services, and public use services that were exposed to and/or injured as a result of the Incident.
-This Draft DARP/EA is issued to inform the public concerning the Trustees' authorities and responsibilities under the Oil Pollution Act of 1990 (OPA) (33 United States Code [U.S.C.] § 2701 et seq.), the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA) (Louisiana Revised Statutes [R.S.]
+This Final Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) was prepared by the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Wildlife and Fisheries (LDWF); the Coastal Protection and Restoration Authority (CPRA); the United States Department of the Interior (DOI), represented by the United States Fish and Wildlife Service (FWS); and the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA); collectively acting as Trustees for the restoration of natural resources, their services, and public use services that were exposed to and/or injured as a result of the Incident.
+This DARP/EA is issued to inform the public concerning the Trustees' authorities and responsibilities under the Oil Pollution Act of 1990 (OPA) (33 United States Code [U.S.C.] § 2701 et seq.), the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA) (Louisiana Revised Statutes [R.S.]
 30:2451 et seq.), and the National Environmental Policy Act (NEPA) (83 Stat.
-852; 42 U.S.C. § 4321 et seq.); and to allow the Trustees to solicit and consider public comment on proposed alternatives to restore resources injured by the Incident.
-In this Draft DARP/EA, the Trustees evaluate potential restoration alternatives which exhibit sufficient nexus to the natural resources injured by the Incident and would provide resource services to compensate the public for natural resource losses resulting from the discharged oil.
-The Trustees propose a preferred restoration alternative for implementation that includes multiple projects that provide restoration of natural resources commensurate with injuries to forested wetlands, emergent wetlands, fisheries habitat, and natural resource use by the general public.
-The Trustees' proposed preferred restoration alternative was developed as part of the Natural Resource Damage Assessment (NRDA) process through negotiations with ACL on a potential settlement of natural resource damage claims.
+852; 42 U.S.C. § 4321 et seq.); and to respond to public comment on alternatives first proposed to restore resources injured by the Incident in the Draft DARP/EA, published May 20, 2021.
+In this DARP/EA, the Trustees evaluate potential restoration alternatives which exhibit sufficient nexus to the natural resources injured by the Incident and would provide resource services to compensate the public for natural resource losses resulting from the discharged oil and select a preferred alternative.
+The Trustees' preferred restoration alternative includes multiple projects that provide restoration of natural resources commensurate with injuries to forested wetlands, emergent wetlands, fisheries habitat, and natural resource use by the general public.
+The Trustees' preferred restoration alternative was developed as part of the Natural Resource Damage Assessment (NRDA) process through negotiations with ACL on a potential settlement of natural resource damage claims.
 Implementation of the preferred alternative is contingent upon future court approval of a settlement agreement between the Trustees and ACL, which would be subject to public notice and comment.

-This Draft DARP/EA provides information on:
+This DARP/EA provides information on, among other things:

-- the Incident, spill response, restoration to pre-spill baseline conditions, and legal authorities (Chapter 1); - the natural resources found in the area affected by the Incident (Chapter 2); - the nature and extent of the natural resources exposed and/or injured and the lost public uses resulting from the Incident (Chapter 3); - the range of potential restoration alternatives identified by the Trustees under OPA and National Environmental Policy Act (NEPA) to restore the natural resources and resource services injured by the Incident and the identification of the Trustees' proposed preferred restoration alternative (Chapter 4); and - the analysis of potential environmental consequences of the restoration alternatives considered by the Trustees (Chapter 5).
+- the Incident, spill response, restoration to pre-spill baseline conditions, and legal authorities (Chapter 1); - the natural resources found in the area affected by the Incident (Chapter 2); - the nature and extent of the natural resources exposed and/or injured and the lost public uses resulting from the Incident (Chapter 3); - the range of potential restoration alternatives identified by the Trustees under OPA and National Environmental Policy Act (NEPA) to restore the natural resources and resource services injured by the Incident and the identification of the Trustees' preferred restoration alternative (Chapter 4); - the analysis of potential environmental consequences of the restoration alternatives considered by the Trustees (Chapter 5); and - a summary of, and response to, public comments received on the Draft DARP/EA (Chapter 8).